dadaismee/vs_blog/src/blog/phd-draft/index.md

 Hume identifies conventions as solutions to recurrent coordination problems where multiple potential solutions.
 His analysis of language, currency, and property rights highlights four key features of conventions:

-- **Mutual benefit**: All parties gain from adhering to the convention (e.g., synchronized rowing ensures progress; standardized currency facilitates trade)
+- Mutual benefit: all parties gain from adhering to the convention (e.g., synchronized rowing ensures progress; standardized currency facilitates trade)
-- **Multiple potential solutions**: Different solutions could theoretically work (e.g., rowing fast or slow), but consistency matters more than the specific choice
+- Multiple potential solutions: different solutions could theoretically work (e.g., rowing fast or slow), but consistency matters more than the specific choice
-- **Unplanned agreement**: Conventions develop spontaneously through “a slow progression” of trial and error, not deliberate contract
+- Unplanned agreement: conventions develop spontaneously through “a slow progression” of trial and error, not deliberate contract
-- **Reciprocity**: Adherence depends on the expectation that others will reciprocate, creating a self-reinforcing cycle of trust.
+- Reciprocity: adherence depends on the expectation that others will reciprocate, creating a self-reinforcing cycle of trust.

 For Hume, conventions like property rights arise because humans recognize the “common interest” in stabilizing possessions to avoid conflict, even if their natural inclinations lean toward self-interest [@hume1998].
 This pragmatic focus distinguishes his theory from moralistic accounts, framing conventions as tools for managing inherent human partiality.